afhacker/FileEncrypt/README.md

 I created this tool for using with Github actions when publishing signed Nuget packages.

-Here as an example of Github action that you can use:
+Here is an example of Github action that you can use:

 ```yaml
 name: Publish Nuget Package When Pre-Released